Hyper-Dimensional Fingerprints as Molecular Representations: Methods

-\paragraph{Message passing} To propagate structural information, we perform \(L\) iterations of message passing.
+To propagate structural information, we perform \(L\) iterations of message passing.
 At iteration \(l\), each node embedding is updated by

 where \(\mathcal{N}(i)\) denotes the set of neighbors of node \(i\), and \(\mathrm{normalize}(\cdot)\) scales its argument to the unit norm.
-This update rule aggregates information by binding the current embedding of \(i\) with that of each neighbor, thereby ensuring permutation invariance and preserving relational structure.
+This update rule binds the current embedding of \(i\) with that of each neighbor and aggregates the results by summation.
+Since the sum is commutative, the output is invariant under any permutation of the neighbor indices, while the binding preserves the pairwise relational structure between \(i\) and each \(j \in \mathcal{N}(i)\).

 While graph isomorphism networks \cite{xu2018powerful} establish a theoretical upper bound for message-passing expressivity via strictly injective multiset aggregation, our approach relies on circular convolution, which functions as an injective mapping with high probability due to the concentration of measure in high-dimensional spaces.
-Although the subsequent normalization step restricts expressivity compared to pure summation by discarding feature multiplicity, this limitation is effectively ameliorated by explicitly encoding the node degree into the initial atomic representations.
+Although the subsequent normalization step restricts expressivity compared to pure summation by discarding feature multiplicity, this limitation is effectively mitigated by explicitly encoding the node degree into the initial atomic representations.

-\paragraph{Graph aggregation} After \(L\) rounds of message passing, we aggregate the embeddings at each stage of message passing for each node.
+After \(L\) rounds of message passing, we aggregate the embeddings at each stage of message passing for each node.
 Specifically, the embedding of node \(i\) is obtained by summing the embeddings from all iterations \(l = 0\) to \(L\), followed by normalization:

 In this way, the node embedding \(\mathbf{h}_i\) captures the molecular environment of the corresponding node, summarizing information from its local neighborhood across \(0\) to \(L\) hops.
-We then obtain a permutation-invariant structural readout \(\mathbf{r}\in\mathbb{R}^D\) by summing the node embeddings:

-Because only local message-passing operations are involved, \(\mathbf{r}\) is invariant under any relabeling of the atoms.